Federalist No. 19 Warned Us: Weak Government Destroys Liberty

 What historical examples does Federalist No. 19 use to illustrate its points?

-Federalist No. 19 draws on historical failures of ancient Greek confederations, such as the Amphictyonic Council and the Achaean League.
-These examples demonstrate how a lack of effective political structure led to disunity and domination by stronger entities.
+Federalist No. 19 draws heavily on historical examples of Ancient Greek confederations, such as the Amphictyonic Council and the Achaean League.
+These examples demonstrate how a lack of a workable political structure led to internal divisions and the eventual collapse of unity.

 Related News